To throw or not to throw, that is the question

 Side Note

-(rust package) that work very well with errors
+there are two crates (rust package) that work very well with errors

 - thiserror - great for creating your own errors. should be used in libraries